Resources for Taking Leave to Provide Childcare

 Requesting Paid Time Off

+Employees are required to give their employer as much notice as possible about their request for leave.
 Click the button below to complete a form that includes the key information you are required to provide your employer to receive paid leave to care for children due to coronavirus-related school and/or care provider closures.